DIY Scarf and matching fabric belt - optional sequins. Post 755 by Angela Lansbury.

 Then I wondered whether I could make a tie belt.
 It is basically a long piece of fabric, seamed along the length.
 You turn it inside out with the aid of a large safety pin as a guide and pusher.

-Spare Fabric
+Finding Spare Fabric At Home

 Where could I find spare fabric?
 Cut off a garment which was unwanted or too small?

-Unused Scarves
+New Uses For Unused Scarves

 What about cutting up a scarf.
 I often see scarved with ridiculous complicated patch patterns.
 Why not cut a strip off a scarf.
 A large, wide scarf.
 The sort which comes from sarees or Indian outfits.